ppy/osu-wiki/wiki/Ranking_Criteria/osu!taiko/en.md

 #### Rules

+- **If a 1/2 pattern is used, the patterns must stay simplistic and be followed by a rest moment.** For songs that follow a swing beat, this limit is 1/3.
 - **Patterns on snaps faster than 1/2 are disallowed.** These patterns are too complex for beginner players.
 For songs which follow a swing beat, this limit is 1/3 instead.
-- **If a 1/2 pattern is used, the patterns must stay simplistic and be followed by a rest moment.** Finisher notes must not be used in patterns as such.
-For songs that follow a swing beat, this limit is 1/3.

 #### Guidelines